Graduate Program in Nurse Anesthesia

 NGR 6491.
 Nurse Anesthesia Practice Comprehensive I (1).
 Prerequisite: Successful standing in the nursing anesthesia program at the end of semester four.
 This course is designed to measure the knowledge base and clinical competency of the nurse anesthesia student.

 NGR 6496.
 Nurse Anesthesia Practice Comprehensive III (2).
-Prerequisite: Successful standing in the nurse anesthesia program at the end of semester six.
+Prerequisites: NGR 6491, NGR 6495, and successful standing in the nurse anesthesia program at the end of semester six.
 This course is designed to measure the knowledge base and clinical competency of the nurse anesthesia student.
+In this course, the opportunity for students to demonstrate increased mastery of didactic and clinical knowledge and its appropriate application in patient management is reviewed and examined.

 NGR 6809.
 Research and Evidence-Based Practice II (1-2).
 Prerequisite: NGR 6803.
 This course prepares advanced practice nurse anesthetists who are proficient in ethical utilization and clinical application of research including problem identification and evaluation to provide high quality care and improve practice.